Ecology 3.1b - Tree canopy - Streetscapes / Road reserves

 # Summary

-Better practice is awarded where at least 30% tree canopy coverage is demonstrated within road reserve areas, showing integration with proposed services.
+Awarded where at least 30% tree canopy coverage is demonstrated within road reserve areas, showing integration with proposed services.

-Excellence practice is awarded where at least 40% tree canopy coverage is demonstrated within road reserve areas, showing integration with proposed services.
+Awarded where at least 40% tree canopy coverage is demonstrated within road reserve areas, showing integration with proposed services.

 Supporting materials such as cross-section plans, canopy tree plans, or services plans with canopy overlays can help illustrate how the target is achieved.